lezhang-thu/bigger-better-faster-SAC/README.md

 ## Results
 1. SAC-BBF improves the previous state-of-the-art interquartile mean (IQM) from 1.045 to **1.088**.
-1. SAC-BBF is also the only **model-free** algorithm with a super-human level using only replay ratio 2.
+1. For ATARI 100K, SAC-BBF is also the only **model-free** algorithm with a super-human level using only replay ratio 2.

 ## Setup
 To install the repository, simply run `pip install -r requirements.txt`. **Tested only on Python 3.10**.